Dr Claus Newman: archive

 Description

-Papers of Dr Claus Newman’s clinical and legal work concerning children born with defects caused by Thalidomide and subsequent assessments and legal battles.
-Includes files on X and Y lists, medical panel points scheme, medical records and clinical correspondence, papers relating to compensation and claims, articles, talks and papers written by Dr Newman, and collected resources and professional correspondence.
+Papers regarding Dr Claus Newman’s clinical and legal work concerning children born with defects caused by thalidomide and subsequent assessments and legal battles.
+Includes files on X and Y lists, medical panel points scheme, medical records and clinical correspondence, and papers relating to compensation and claims.
+The archive also contains files regarding Newman's work with the Thalidomide Trust as a medical advisor and published reference material about thalidomide compiled by Newman.

 Publication/Creation